epiverse-trace/howto/.github/CONTRIBUTING.md

   - This template already has the components to obtain a standard output across entries, and writing suggestions.

 - File naming:
-  - As the template, start with the package name and then key words of the actions/verbs to solve the question, in snake case following ecosystem [naming standards](https://devguide.ropensci.org/building.html?q=snake#function-and-argument-naming).
+  - As in the template, start with the package name and then key words of the actions/verbs to solve the question.
+  - Use the snake case [naming standard](https://devguide.ropensci.org/building.html?q=snake#function-and-argument-naming).

 - File content:
-  - Ingredients (use nouns)
+  - Ingredients → Use nouns.
-  - Steps in code (use active verbs)
+  - Steps in code → Use active verbs.
-  - Steps in detail (use active verbs)
+  - Steps in detail → Use active verbs.

 - Current best example following this standard: [`incidence_convert_between_inc1_inc2.qmd`](https://github.com/epiverse-trace/howto/blob/5004d91ef22c63e8682878683d947dc75c96b8d4/internal/incidence_convert_between_inc1_inc2.qmd#L14-L21)